Xyveran/AI-Compiler-Pipeline/README.md

 Collapses MUL → ADD → RELU sequences into a single FUSED op, reducing kernel launch overhead and enabling register-level data reuse.
 Rewrites downstream input references using a name remap table so fused output names propagate correctly through the rest of the graph.
-This is the same SSA value-replacement pattern used in LLVM's InstCombine.
+This is similar to value-replacement patterns used in compiler optimization passes (e.g., LLVM InstCombine).

 > mul0: MUL(a, b)       \
 > add0: ADD(mul0, c)    |  →  fused_mul0: FUSED(a, b, c)